 In 2017, Nakiryu became only the second ramen restaurant in Tokyo, Japan to be awarded a Michelin star.
-When you think of Michelin star restaurants, you probably think of fancy, expensive places where you have to dress in a coat and tie.
+When you think of Michelin star restaurants, you might think of fancy, expensive places where you have to dress in a coat and tie.

-And then there is Nakiryu, a small shop with ten seats located in a nondescript gray building in northern Tokyo.
+And then there is Nakiryu, a small ramen shop with ten seats located in a nondescript gray building in northern Tokyo.
 Nakiryu is famous for their affordable bowl of tantanmen ramen, also known as dandan noodles or dandanmian.
 This dish is a Japanese spin on a Chinese soup made with thin noodles in a thick broth flavored with sesame, red peppers, and peanuts.

 One last thing to mention.
-Nakiryu limits their portions of soup and noodles for each service, so I recommend arriving earlier than later.
+Nakiryu limits their portions of soup and noodles for each service.
+So, I recommend arriving earlier than later.
 If they run out, they close early.
 If you miss the lunch service, you will have to come back for dinner.

 When I was near the front of the line, a worker popped outside and handed me an English menu.
 I was told after deciding what I wanted, I could order inside at the vending machine.

 The menu at Nakiryu featured spicy noodles (tantanmen), soy-sauce based soup (shoyu ramen), salt-based soup (shio ramen), and dipping noodles (tsukemen ramen).

 Though tempting to try the other options, you want to order the tantanmen.
 This soup is why Nakiryu received their Michelin star.
 And, this is their number one seller.